Logitech picks up gaming hardware maker Astro for $85M

 Logitech is expanding its territory in the rapidly growing gaming space with the acquisition of Astro Gaming, a younger company known for their high-quality headsets.
 The price: a highly respectable $85 million.

-It’s a strategic move to get a jump start on the console market, which Logitech has generally ignored (they’re very PC focused).
+It’s a strategic move to get a jumpstart on the console market, which Logitech has generally ignored (they’re very PC focused).

 I remember meeting the Astro team years ago and they seemed like a nice bunch that really valued good design.
 Clearly Logitech feels the same.
 As expected, the two companies issued statements patting each other on the back.
 “You’re the best.”
 “No, you’re the best.”
 (Paraphrased)